GrizzlyViking/enemy_within/campaign_bible.md

 # Timeline

-112 years ago
+## 112 years ago

-Caelar born.

-Unknown years

-Serves as Guide on borders of Athel Loren.
+Caelar is born in Athel Loren.

+## Following decades

+Serves as a Guide and border warden, learning the forgotten paths of the forest and protecting its borders from intrusion.

-Recent months
+## Recent months

-Evidence suggests Beastman activity increasing.
+Beastman activity and signs of corruption increase noticeably.

+Caelar begins investigating the pattern of incursions and becomes convinced the source lies beyond Athel Loren.

-Shortly before campaign
+## Shortly before the campaign

+Lathai entrusts Caelar with the crimson ribbon and the words:

+> "Return with truth."

-Caelar departs Athel Loren following the trail into the Empire.
+Caelar leaves Athel Loren and begins following the trail east toward the Empire.